caweidmann/checklist/README.md

 ## front-end

-- asynchronous loading of images, gifs, videos, gadtes etc.
+- asynchronous loading of images, gifs, videos etc.
 - notification if javascript is disabled
 - only load data necessary to display contents
 - obvious, consistent navigation, links and headings